 ||Taxed at 15%

-The main advantage therefore in having your Income Protection Policy owned by your SMSF is that the SMSF will pay the Premiums and not you, providing cash flow relief in the payment of your daily living expenses.
+By having your Income Protection Policy owned by your SMSF, the SMSF will pay the Premiums and not you personally.

 For more on the implications of paying Super Benefits click here